The top iPhone and iPad apps on App Store

 |

-The top iPhone and iPad apps on App Store for week ending March 29th
+The top iPhone and iPad apps on App Store for the week of April 5th.

 Top Paid iPhone Apps: